 As with AMEC's IfSAR strategy, setting clear goals and combining resources from Federal agencies, State and local entities, and academia, will allow for leveraging and efficiency gains in coastal mapping data acquisition.
 For example, Federal geospatial contract vehicles with high funding ceilings, such as the NOAA Shoreline Mapping, Hydrographic Services and Coastal Geospatial Services Contracts, and the USGS Geospatial Product and Services Contracts are available for use in coordinated mapping campaigns.
-In addition, the U.S. Army Corps of Engineers (USACE) Joint Airborne Lidar Bathymetry Technical Center of Expertise (JALBTCX) will also contribute to this Strategy.
+In addition, the U.S. Army Corps of Engineers (USACE) will also contribute to this Strategy.
+The Alaska Geospatial Office may also provide coordination for funding opportunities and utilizing state contract vehicles.
 The role of the private sector is important as well; private sector participation underpinned the success of IfSAR by managing data acquisitions and collection as well as performing data merges and quality assurance.